loot/loot.github.io/Masterlist-Editing.md

 ### Translating Messages

-If you add a message, there are two ways to go about getting it translated into the other language BOSS supports:
+If you add a message, there are two ways to go about getting it translated into the other languages LOOT supports:

 * If you are fluent in one of the other supported languages, feel free to translate it yourself.
 Don't just use a translator such as Google Translate though.
-* Chances are that you won't be able to translate it into all the languages BOSS supports, so create an issue in the issue tracker for the repository to which the masterlist you're editing belongs.
+* Chances are that you won't be able to translate it into all the languages LOOT supports, so create an issue in the issue tracker for the repository to which the masterlist you're editing belongs.
 If it's a message defined in the `common` section of the masterlist, say so.
 Otherwise, quote the plugin filename to which it is attached.
 Also quote the English text of message itself, and label the issue with the appropriate translate-language labels so that it can be easily seen by translators.

-### Differences From v2

-The differences are all detailed in the [Metadata Syntax](http://boss-developers.github.io/docs/dev/BOSS%20Metadata%20Syntax.html) document.
-A few key behavioural differences are worth highlighting here though:

-* In v2, each condition that checked the CRC of a different plugin would increase execution time, and there was a hierarchy of condition performance generally.
-In v3, all conditions are cached so they get calculated a maximum of once, and CRCs are calculated anyway during sorting, so they introduce no additional performance hit (and indeed are quicker than regex checks for it).
-Basically, conditions can no longer realistically impact performance in a noticeable way.
-* In v2, compound conditions were evaluated left-to-right.
-In v3, they are evaluated according to the standard rules of operator precedence, ie. `<function>` before `not` before `and` before `or`.